harvimt/Vase/README.rst

   :target:  https://secure.travis-ci.org/harvimt/Vase

 Inspired by Flask
-It currently has a basic HTTP interface and WebSocket support.
+It currently has a basic HTTP interface and WebSocket (and SockJS) support.
 A demo websocket app is available here http://vase-chat.herokuapp.com/

 Sample echo app